 - Loss of appetite.

 Transporting your cat to the vet:

 A paralysed cat is a medical emergency and requires urgent attention.
-Be extremely careful handling a cat who is paralysed.
 Use a towel to carefully lift and place the cat on a flat surface (such as a board or heavy piece of cardboard) for transportation.
 If possible, call ahead to let your veterinarian know you are on the way.

 Your veterinarian will perform a complete physical examination and neurological assessment.
 He will obtain a medical history from you including if the cat has had access to outside, has he had any recent traumas such as a car accident or fall, does he have any heart conditions, anything else you have noticed?
 He will look for presenting symptoms such as: